Party: Liberal Democrats

 Work in thecommunity

-I said last year that the dynamics of being a ward councillor have changed significantly for me, and my colleagues.
+I said last year that the dynamics of being a ward Councillor have changed significantly for me, and my colleagues.
 We are presented with problems no-one has ever experienced before and have had to rise to the challenge.
 During the first lockdown a lot of my time was spent delivering prescriptions and food parcels to those people in need, their gratefulness in a stepped back conversation at the doorstep was heart-warming.
 We now need to develop upon this and ensure those who were in isolation come out into the fresh air, those struggling financially are looked after, and those in need of health care due to a restricted and overwhelmed NHS are treated and managed.

-Despite lockdown, day to day council work remains unabated along with new problems that on occasions have not been heard of before.
-I have kept in contact with residents by email, phone, social media and Twitter as well as a greatly increased use of Microsoft Teams and Twitter as well as delivering questionnaires to residents who have then been able to respond with their concerns, that are always addressed and resolved if possible.
+Despite restrictions, day to day council work stays unabated along with the new problems that on occasions have not been heard of before.
+I have kept in contact with residents by email, phone, social media, and Twitter as well as a greatly increased use of Microsoft Teams and Twitter as well as delivering questionnaires to residents who have then been able to respond with their concerns, that are always addressed and resolved if possible.
 I am now able to walk the ward door knocking again to meet residents, who overall are pleased to see us, and I am pleased to listen to, and where possible, address their concerns.

-I am a member of the committees below where business as usual still needs to take place and I retain my !00% record for attendance at full council meetings.
-Additionally, as Deputy Leader of the Opposition at one stage I was attending Daily Gold meetings every day for several weeks as the impact of Covid 19 was taking effect and as a Council we needed to work together to safeguard our citizens.
+I am a member of the committees below where business as usual still needs to take place and I retain my 100% record for attendance at ordinary full council meetings.
+Additionally, as Deputy Leader of the Liberal Democrat Opposition on Oldham Council, I hold the Shadow Finance and Low Carbon portfolio, and work with officers throughout the year..

 · Charitable Trust Committee (Substitute)